 The university's general education program provides a coherent, integrated introduction to the breadth of knowledge you will need to be considered a generally well-educated person.
 This program requires six courses in different categories, plus writing and diversity requirements, which together comprise the USC Core.
-See pages 63 and 245 for more information.
+See The USC Core and the General Education Program for more information.